 Europe in December

-Tourism picks up slightly over this period, so you may see a rise in the number of tourists and in pricing in certain areas.
+Tourism picks up slightly over this period, so you may see a rise in the number of tourists and in pricing.

 It’s bitterly cold in the north with temperatures rarely reaching as high as 0°C. Snow is common.
 Higher elevations across Europe will see snow, but generally, precipitation falls as rain.